lamini-ai/lamini-ai.github.io/docs/self_managed/kubernetes_install.md

   - Example: AMD MI250 has 64GB of HBM, so Lamini requires 128GB of RAM per GPU.
   - Example: AMD MI300 has 192GB HBM, so Lamini requires 384GB of RAM per GPU.

-### NFS Provisioner
+### PVC

-   Lamini requires a RWX NFS provisioner.
+   Lamini requires a RWX PVC for storing all runtime data.

+   You can use NFS and other storage solutions.
    For example, you can set up a simple provisioner using `nfs-subdir-external-provisioner`:

    ```bash
    helm repo add nfs-subdir-external-provisioner https://kubernetes-sigs.github.io/nfs-subdir-external-provisioner/